-As of March 31, 2009 there were 2,046,813 6% convertible exchangeable preferred shares issued and outstanding at an issue price of \$10.00 per share.
+As of September 30, 2009, there were 2,046,813 6% convertible exchangeable preferred shares issued and outstanding at an issue price of \$10.00 per share.
 Dividends on the Preferred Stock are cumulative from the date of original issue at the annual rate of 6% of the liquidation preference of the Preferred Stock, payable quarterly on the first day of February, May, August and November.
-To date, the company has paid these dividends when they have fallen due.
-However, as part of the Company's program to reduce expenditure, on April 6, 2009 the Company's Board of Directors passed a resolution to suspend payment of, but continue to accumulate, the quarterly cash dividend.
+Since inception through April 6, 2009, the Company paid these dividends when they have fallen due.
+However, as part of the Company's program to reduce expenditure, on April 6, 2009, June 22, 2009 and October 19, 2009, the Company's Board of Directors passed a resolution to suspend payment of, but continue to accumulate, the quarterly cash dividend.
 The Board of Directors will continue to evaluate the payment of a quarterly cash dividend on a quarterly basis.

 To the extent that any dividends payable on the Preferred Stock are not paid, such unpaid dividends are accumulated.
-If the Company fails to pay an aggregate amount equal to at least six quarterly dividends (whether or not consecutive) on the Preferred Stock, the size of the Company's Board of Directors will be increased by two members and the holders of the Preferred Stock, voting separately as a class, will have the right to vote to fill the two vacancies created thereby until the Company pays all accumulated but unpaid dividends, at which time such the size of the Company's Board of Directors will be decreased by two members and the Directors appointed by the Preferred Stock holders will resign.
+If the Company fails to pay an aggregate amount equal to at least six quarterly dividends (whether or not consecutive) on the Preferred Stock, the size of the Company's Board of Directors will be increased by two members and the holders of the Preferred Stock, voting separately as a class, will have the right to vote to fill the two vacancies created thereby until the Company pays all accumulated but unpaid dividends, at which time the size of the Company's Board of Directors will be decreased by two members and the two directors appointed by the Preferred Stock holders will resign.

 The Preferred Stock has a liquidation preference of \$10 per share, plus accumulated and unpaid dividends.
-Each quarterly dividend distribution currently totals \$0.3 million.
+Each quarterly dividend distribution currently totals approximately \$0.3 million.

-The Preferred Stock is convertible at the option of the holder at any time into the Company's common stock at a conversion rate of approximately 0.42553 shares of common stock for each share of Preferred Stock based on a price of \$23.50 Since inception through March 31, 2009, holders have voluntarily converted 943,187 shares of Preferred Stock into common stock.
-The Company has reserved 870,980 shares of common stock for issuance upon conversion of the remaining shares of Preferred Stock outstanding at March 31, 2009.
+The Preferred Stock is convertible at the option of the holder at any time into the Company's common stock at a conversion rate of approximately 0.42553 shares of common stock for each share of Preferred Stock based on a price of \$23.50 Since inception through September 30, 2009, holders have voluntarily converted 943,187 shares of Preferred Stock into common stock.
+The Company has reserved 870,980 shares of common stock for issuance upon conversion of the remaining shares of Preferred Stock outstanding at September 30, 2009.